 These Halloween Witch Hat Calzones are a delicious appetizer or side dish for your Halloween menu.
-They are perfect to serve at Halloween parties or just for fun at home!
+They are perfect for serving at Halloween parties or just for fun at home!

 My family has been making this recipe for these Halloween Witch Hat Calzones since my 21-year-old son was a young kid.
 We found the original recipe at Better Homes & Garden when we were looking for fun Halloween ideas.
-And I think we have made it every year since then.
+I think we have made it - along with our Spider Cookies and Candy Corn Snack Mix - every year since then.

 - They are so easy to make.
 Kids can help with making them.